GROCERY STORE LAYOUT

 - Product blockchain: “Checkout where that potato came from, fertilizers used and how long the trucking period took.”

 - Store layout: Using the store’s layout (topography) to move products from the floor to the back for online purchases.

 The main reason I chose to cut these idea out was that they didn’t reflect the business model or type of grocery store I was designing for.
 One that didn’t take online orders or delivered to peoples homes.

 Another reason I chose to leave out the blockchain concept was the back-end work it would require at scale for different stakeholders and it wasn’t in alignment for accessibility, requiring people to flex and extend their neck.
 This would be difficult for people who use wheelchairs, have curvature of the spine or are shopping with little kids.
 Bank ATMs, because of compliance do an okay job at being aware of this.
 Start with the problem not the technology.

 As a part of my SVC UX Fundamentals class I worked with another classmate to share information to better approach our design challenge.
 Working on two different designs, mine the grocery store layout, their’s a mobile application, I found our collaboration and different perspectives to be beneficial.

 After contextual inquiry and class feedback, competitive analysis and understanding the market landscape was the most instrumental part to my design process.
-Taking inventory of current themes and trends in addition to cross industry designs, allowed me to hybridization designs by cherry picking the best ideas from both of them.
+Taking inventory of current themes and trends in addition to cross industry designs for accessibility, allowed me to hybridization designs by cherry picking the best ideas from both of them.
+Libraries, airports and banking.